karstenkoenig/sdk-nrf/samples/suit/smp_transfer/README.rst

    :local:
    :depth: 2

-The sample demonstrates how to update and boot the nRF54H20 System on Chip (SoC) using the Software Update for Internet of Things (SUIT) procedure on the Application and Radio Cores of the SoC.
+The sample demonstrates how to update and boot the nRF54H20 System-on-Chip (SoC) using the Software Update for Internet of Things (SUIT) procedure on the Application and Radio Cores of the SoC.
 The update on the nRF54H20 SoC can be done over Bluetooth® Low Energy or UART.

 Requirements